MarcoHassan/ETH-Smart-Contract/README.md

 geth --datadir=~/.ethereum account new
 ```

-## Python Configuration
+## Python configuration

 Once ```geth``` is properly configured we turned to the python
 dependencies and modules downloads.

-Firstly we created python virtual environment where to download and
+Firstly, we created python virtual environment where to download and
 save the packages of use.

 ```